(Updated for 2024 + 2025)

 Choosing a Date Based on Weather & Foliage Patterns

-Considering weather patterns and foliage is one of the most important components of planning an elopement, especially if you will be outdoors for the majority, or all, of the day.
+Knowing the weather patterns and foliage changes throughout the year is an important part of knowing how to best elope in Arkansas.
+Especially if you will be outdoors for the majority, or all, of the day.
 If you have a specific date you want because it’s sentimental to you, you can read this just to have an idea of what the weather will be like at that time.
 If you need to pick a date and want to plan around weather and foliage patterns, you can find out what fits your needs best from this info.

 The Short Answer

-Fall colors timeframe: Last 3 weeks of October through the first week of November.
+Fall color timeframe: Last 3 weeks of October through the first week of November.

 Bare trees and dead grass timeframe: Late November through [usually] mid March.